Mr Craig Savage

 My work focusses on teaching, lifelong learning and widening participation.

-I became Deputy Director of English Literature and Community Engagement (ELCE) in 2022; I have been Deputy Director of the Bristol Poetry Institute since 2018.
+I was appointed Director of Part-time Programmes in 2025, and Lecturer in English in 2021.
+I have been Deputy Director of the Bristol Poetry Institute since 2018.

 Teaching